M4X-VOGEL/Clingonia/README.md

-# MadMotion: Flatland-ASP-GUI (Early Access)
+# Clingonia by MadMotion (Early Access)

 ![Flatland animation](https://i.imgur.com/9cNtWjs.gif)

 ## 🚆 Flatland
 Flatland is a [railway scheduling challenge](https://flatland.aicrowd.com/intro.html) hosted by AICrowd to address the problem of multi-agent pathfinding for trains in large railway networks.
-This repository provides a GUI-based program to generate, build, modify, load, and save environments, run simulations, and review results.
+This repository provides the GUI-based software "Clingonia" to generate, build, modify, load, and save environments, run simulations, and review results.

 <br>